BronyaCat/Many-Shot-Generator/README.md

 ## Disclaimer

-No matter what content the model generates for you, please do not actually build bombs in the real world!
+No matter what content the model generates, please do not actually build bombs in the real world!
 No murder case would attribute all responsibility to a Glock 19 pistol!
 It is humans who need to strictly abide by regulations and ethical standards.
 LLMs merely generate content based on probability distributions as endowed by algorithms. **Please always keep this in mind.**

-The original intention of this project is to explore how to prevent jailbreaking behavior from causing large language models to output content that they are required not to disclose.
-We hope that through more extensive testing, we can encourage the developers of those powerful LLMs to address the risks that come with the gradually increasing capabilities of LLMs, and to consider possible solutions for potential abuse.
+The original intention of this project is to explore how to prevent jailbreaking behavior from causing LLMs to output content that they are required not to disclose.
+We hope that testing jailbreak can encourage the developers of those powerful LLMs to address the risks that come with the gradually increasing capabilities of LLMs, and to consider possible solutions for potential abuse.

 [Comment from ChatGPT]: For those who wish to explore the boundaries of AI capabilities, it serves as a reminder.
 In this rapidly developing AI era, even seemingly small forces may bring about unexpected changes.
 I suggest that researchers focus their efforts on improving the resilience of AI systems against malicious attacks, rather than attempting to circumvent existing security measures.
 We should research and advance AI technology in an open, transparent, and ethical manner.
 This means that while unleashing the potential of AI, we also need to establish a sound security protection system.
 Only in a safe and controllable environment can AI truly benefit human society.